zjjkee/COMP556_Project2/README.md

 2. **Tzuhan Su(S01469920)**
 3. **Jingke Zou(S01505152)**

+## Files Included

+- `sendfile.c`: The sender program that reads a file and transmits it using a sliding window protocol.
+- `recvfile.c`: The receiver program that listens for incoming packets, verifies the data, and writes it to a local file named `output`.
+- `Makefile`: A makefile to compile both `sendfile.c` and `recvfile.c`.

 ## Project Overview

 This project implements a sliding window transport protocol for reliable file transfer over an unreliable network.
 The protocol is designed to handle potential network issues such as packet delay, loss, reordering, duplication, and corruption.
 The project includes two components: